A Simple Step-By-Step Guide to Making Videos for Small Businesses

 Swap video or music - Background music can play a vital role in driving the video's narrative.
 If you don't think the music is right for your audience, change it.
 The same goes for the footage as well.
 If you love the motion graphic titles and transition effects, but you still want to add a personal touch to the template, swap the music or footage with more appropriate content – there is plenty to choose from!

 You don't need to buy an expensive video camera to create a high-quality video ad.
-Customize your template with thousands of royalty-free images, videos, and background tracks powered by Shutterstock.
+Customize your template with thousands of royalty-free images and videos powered by iStock by Getty Images.

 Step 4: Close with your call to action